-Products must be manufactured in accordance with appropriate regulatory requirements, even during a pandemic, says Susan J. Schniepp, Distinguished Fellow, Regulatory Compliance Associates.
+Products must be manufactured by following guidelines and in accordance with appropriate pharmaceutical manufacturing regulatory requirements, even during a pandemic, says Susan J. Schniepp, Distinguished Fellow, Regulatory Compliance Associates.

 Q. I am in the quality department and am responsible for investigations, and I have been working from home due to the COVID-19 pandemic.
 The investigation standard operating procedure (SOP) requires me to perform face-to-face interviews with people and to complete the investigation within 90 days.
 Working remotely to conduct the interviews is taking much longer, and I am afraid I’ll miss my deadlines.
 Could I eliminate the interview requirement until I am able to return to the facility?

 Make sure you are staying on track!
 Contact Us Now →

 A. I certainly understand the challenges of trying to conduct remote face-to-face interviews and the need to try and streamline processes during times of crisis, but now is not the time to take unnecessary, undocumented shortcuts with any of your procedures.